 While a PEO solution offers many benefits, it is not without its shortcomings.
 Domestic PEO limits employers’ flexibility on specific issues, such as:

 - Impersonal customer service or support due to higher client counts

 - Outdated technology

-- Inability to move business overseas with domestic PEO solution
+- Inability to move business overseas with a domestic PEO solution

-International PEO enables businesses to hire and manage employees in virtually any market and becomes a company’s global Employer of Record.
+International PEO enables businesses to hire and manage employees in virtually any market and becomes a company’s global employer of record (EOR).
 International PEO partners hire a company’s employees without having to set up an entity in that international market, making it a quick solution to get up and running overseas.

 - HR tasks